 The Atlantikwall is a defense position, built between 1942 and 1944 along the coast of Norway to the French-Spanish border.
 The construction of thousands of bunkers and barriers were preventing an allied invasion on the coast.
 In Zeeland, particularly Walcheren (Vlissingen) and Zeeuws-Vlaanderen (Breskens) were heavily defended in due to their strategic positions in the debouching of the Weserschelde: access to the port of Antwerpen.

 The Bunker Museum Zoutelande is located in two remaining bunkers, a staff accommodation and an observation bunker.
 The bunkers can be found on the dune entrance ’t Pauwtje at the Duinweg 40 in Zoutelande.
-The museum is open during the period 1 May to 31 October on every Sunday and Wednesday from 13.00 to 17.00.
+The museum is open during the period 1 May to 31 October on every Sunday from 13.00 to 17.00.
 If you visit them, they welcome your voluntary contribution.